 Reading a bacopa label can be confusing.

-Let’s take a look at what this one means.
+Let’s take a look at a typical bacopa label to see what it all means.

 This product contains two forms, both a standardized extract and whole plant powder.